Yad Eliezer: History

 filling colorful plastic shopping baskets for the weekly delivery.
 Other classes and other schools got involved, and Weisel's two-and-a-half room apartment became the collection point and packing area for monthly food boxes for 360 needy families – a figure that mushroomed to 1,800 needy families by 1995.
-After operating Yad Eliezer out of her apartment for 20 years, Weisel began soliciting overseas donations through the newly formed American Friends of Yad Eliezer to further expand the operation.
+After operating Yad Eliezer out of her apartment for 20 years, Weisel began soliciting overseas donations through the American Friends of Yad Eliezer to further expand the operation.
 Yad Eliezer is now headquartered in the Shmuel HaNavi neighborhood of Jerusalem under the directorship of the Weisels' son, Dov.

 Food collection and distribution

 Yad Eliezer provides monthly food packages, comprising basic necessities such as "eggs, oil, flour, sugar, and canned goods" and fresh produce to 6,000 families throughout Israel.
 It also distributes hundreds of Shabbat food packages consisting of "challah, fish, salads, chicken, and cake" to needy families and poor elderly, and holiday food packages in advance of Passover and Rosh Hashana.
 In response to government welfare budget cuts, Yad Eliezer distributed 9,000 Passover food packages in 2004, up 5,000 from the previous year.

 Approximately 50 percent of the food distributed by Yad Eliezer is purchased wholesale with donations from overseas donors.
 Thirty-five percent of the food is gathered from Israeli farmers' surplus, amounting to $3 million worth of fruits and vegetables annually.
 Yad Eliezer also receives produce through the maaser ani (מעשר עני, lit. "poor tithe"), the 10-percent tithe of Israeli farm produce separated by Orthodox farmers in the third and sixth year of the sabbatical year agricultural cycle for the benefit of poor people.
 The remaining 15 percent of food is obtained through door-to-door collections of non-perishable food by girls in primarily religious neighborhoods.
 These girls volunteer under the supervision of local coordinators, who send the donated food items to Yad Eliezer's warehouse.
 Regular and drop-in volunteers – including students, soldiers, and visitors from abroad – help in the warehouse, sorting food by category and boxing the monthly distribution.